 3. Supplement Your Diet

 Did you know that vitamin deficiencies can affect your mental health?
 Research has found that the lack of certain vitamins, such as vitamin D and B12, can worsen the symptoms of mental health conditions like depression and obsessive-compulsive disorder.
-Supplementing your diet with vitamins is a great way to support your cognitive health and ward off problems caused by deficiencies.
+Supplementing your diet with multivitamins or alternatives like ginger extract is a great way to support your cognitive health and ward off problems caused by deficiencies.
 Certain supplements can even improve your memory!
 Check out some online reviews for supplements on websites like Fitter Living to find the best products for brain health.

 4. Make Sleep a Priority